rohit-git7/Multithreaded-ftp-client-in-C/README.md

-#                               Multithreaded FTP client program in C
+#                               Multisegmented FTP client program in C
 Apart from all functionalities of standard FTP, the important thing on which I have worked is to increase the downloading speed of very large files using multithreading(used `POSIX` threads).
 For very large files, multiple threads are created and each thread creates an `instruction connection` and `data connection` with the server.
 Each thread downloads a specific chunk of data and then all are combined together to get the file.
 #Note: